ALL

 How can I lower the risk of CWD?

-Alberta Health recommends that any animals from the deer family that are harvested from areas where CWD has been found should be tested before you eat any parts of the animal.
+Alberta Health recommends that any animals from the deer family that are harvested from areas where CWD has been found should be tested before you eat any parts of the animal, as infected animals may not show any symptoms for months or years after being infected.
 A negative test result does not guarantee that the animal is not infected with CWD, but does make it less likely.
 Find out more about testing services for CWD.

 A number of health organizations continue to gather evidence and check for any potential human health risk of CWD.